matlux/chef-cookbooks-repo/README.md

 pocketknife and Chef for Apps Repo Tutorial
 ===========================================

- This is a Chef Cookbook repo that containts very simple examples of an application deployment with [pocketknife](https://github.com/matlux/pocketknife) and Chef-solo, powered by [Opscode Chef](http://www.opscode.com/chef/).
+ This is a Chef Cookbook repo that containts very simple examples of an application deployment that can be used with [Matlux' pocketknife](https://github.com/matlux/pocketknife) and Chef-solo, powered by [Opscode Chef](http://www.opscode.com/chef/).

 This repo can also be used with Chef-solo on its own.

 This tutorial expects you to install the 'matlux' version of the Pocketknife tool to work.
-Appart from some aspects, most of the following can easily be used with the original version of the [Igal's Pocketknife](https://github.com/igal/pocketknife).
+Appart from some aspects, most of the following can easily be adapted and used with the original version of the [Igal's Pocketknife](https://github.com/igal/pocketknife).
+However this tutorial will not work if chef-solo is ran as the root user.

 Pre-requisites
 --------------